DrPeaboss/vst24pas/README.md

 The pascal implementation of VST 2.4

 You can use it to develop a vst2 plugin with lcl or vcl for win32, win64 and even native linux.
-Though in linux is not stable.
+Though in linux is not stable for gui.

 I recommend not use lcl if you want to build linux plugin.